momosetkn/doma/docs/getting-started.rst

 Summary
 ========

-We will introduce how to set up the development environment and basic functions.
+This guide outlines the setup of your development environment and introduces basic functionalities.

 Install JDK
 ============

-In this `Getting started`, you need JDK 15.
+To begin, JDK 17 is required.

 .. note::

-  Doma supports JDK 8 and later.
+  It's important to note that Doma is compatible with JDK 8 onwards.
+  For details on supported JDK versions, refer to the appropriate section.
-  See also :ref:`Which version of JDK does Doma support?<which-version-of-jdk-does-doma-support>`.
+  :ref:`Which version of JDK does Doma support?<which-version-of-jdk-does-doma-support>`.

 Get sample project
 ==================

-Clone `getting-started <https://github.com/domaframework/getting-started>`_ repository and change the current directory:
+To obtain the sample project, clone the `getting-started <https://github.com/domaframework/getting-started>`_ repository and navigate to the new directory using the following commands:

 .. code-block:: bash

   $ git clone https://github.com/domaframework/getting-started.git
   $ cd getting-started

-Make sure the following command is successful:
+Ensure successful project setup with:

 .. code-block:: bash